tlfvincent/ml-resources/README.md

 ### General Purpose (Tabular) Machine Learning

 - [imbalanced-learn](https://github.com/scikit-learn-contrib/imbalanced-learn) - a Python package to tackle the curse of imbalanced datasets in Machine Learning.
 The documentation for this library can be found [here](https://imbalanced-learn.org/stable/).
+- [metric-learn](https://github.com/scikit-learn-contrib/metric-learn) - efficient Python implementations of several popular supervised and weakly-supervised metric learning algorithms.
+The documentation for this library can be found [here](http://contrib.scikit-learn.org/metric-learn/).
 - [pycaret](https://github.com/pycaret/pycaret) - a low-code machine learning library in Python that automates machine learning workflows.
 The documentation for this library can be found [here](https://pycaret.org/).
 - [scikit-learn](https://github.com/scikit-learn/scikit-learn) - Multi-purpose Machine Learning library in Python.
 The documentation for this library can be found [here](https://scikit-learn.org/stable/user_guide.html).
 - [statsmodel](https://github.com/statsmodels/statsmodels) - a Python module that provides classes and functions for the estimation of many different statistical models, as well as for conducting statistical tests, and statistical data exploration.
 The documentation for this library can be found [here](https://www.statsmodels.org/stable/index.html).